IntersectMBO/osc-documentation/open-source-committee/policies/governance.md

 All roles are non-exclusive, an individual may hold any number of roles.

 The role assignments for a project should be listed in a discoverable way.
-For the roles which are associated with membership of a GitHub Team, it is enough to say that the team exists.
+For roles associated with membership of a GitHub Team, it is enough to say that the team exists.

 #### Development